elise-young/practice-problems/README.md

 # practice-problems
-My solutions to code problems on codewars, leetcode, etc
+My solutions to code problems at the end of book chapters/lessons, on codewars, leetcode, etc